Azure/azure-powershell/src/Network/Network/help/New-AzVirtualNetwork.md

 ```

 ### -FlowTimeout
-FlowTimeout enables connection tracking for intra-VM flows for non-Syn packets.
+FlowTimeout enables connection tracking for intra-VM flows.
 The value should be between 4 and 30 minutes (inclusive) to enable tracking, or null to disable tracking.

 ```yaml
 Type: System.Nullable`1[System.Int32]